 - No flying over or North of the Pilots Flight Line Stations.

-- All flying to be done from the pilot stations or in line with pilot stations.
+- All flying to be done from behind the pilot protection fence.
+No flying from taxiway or runway. (updated 7/2018)

 - If one or more pilots are flying you are to notify them you are taking off and to what direction.